S3-working-group/s3-practical-guide/docs/all.md

 ![A process for testing if an argument qualifies as an objection](img/agreements/test-arguments.png)

-Below you’ll find more guidance on how to go through each step.
+Below you'll find more guidance on how to go through each step.
 As with all patterns in S3, your approach to testing if arguments qualify as objections can be adjusted to suit your context.

 ###### Step 1 Present argument